 The Symantec Endpoint Protection Manager's SQL Server Certificate expires within 30 days

 If the certificate has expired, the notification will contain the following text.

 Subject: The Symantec Endpoint Protection Manager can not connect to the Database

 Server name: <name>

 Symantec Endpoint Protection Manager (SEPM) cannot connect to the Microsoft SQL Server database because SQL Server uses a certificate that Windows does not trust.
 Therefore, you must import the certificate that SQL Server uses into the Local Machine Certificate Store (Trusted Root Certification Authorities) of the Windows system where the management server is installed and restart the management server service.

 SQL Server Certificate is 30 days from expiring or has already expired

-If the certificate has already expired, the following steps can be taken to correct the issue with either a self-signed, or custom (CA) certificate.
+If the certificate has already expired, the following steps can be taken to correct the issue.